browserengineering/book/book/security.md

 ==========================

 Thanks to `Content-Security-Policy`, web servers can now secure themselves against cross-site scripting attacks.
-But that doesn't leave attackers totally out of luck.
-While they can no longer convince web servers to do the wrong things, perhaps they can misdirect our own web browser.
-One popular exploit of this type is called *cross-site request forgery*, often shortened to CSRF.
+But that's just one type of attack.
+While they can no longer convince web servers to do the wrong things, attackers can still misdirect our own web browser.
+One exploit like this is called *cross-site request forgery*, often shortened to CSRF.

 In cross-site request forgery, the attack does not involve the user going to our guest book site at all.
-Instead, the user begins on our evil-doer's website.[^20] That website has a form analogous to the guest-book form:
+Instead, the attack begins on the evil-doer's website.[^20] That website has a form that submits to the guest book:

 [^20]: Why is the user on the attacker's site?
 Perhaps it has funny
     memes, or it's been hacked and is being used for the attack